-This document aim to list all deprecated functionality in Erlang/OTP.
-It was introduced as of OTP 22, and have not yet been updated with all old deprecations.
-Deprecations made in other parts of the documentation are of course still valid.
+This document lists all deprecated functionality in Erlang/OTP.
 For more information regarding the strategy regarding deprecations see the documentation of Support, Compatibility, Deprecations, and Removal.

 Crypto Old API

 The Old API is now deprecated and has also been scheduled for removal.